Skip to Content

 One area which is notorious for bad weather and storms is the Bay of Biscay.

 There are also a number of ways that you can treat seasickness should the worst happen.
-A personal favorite cruise hack of mine is to eat green apples when feeling seasick, they take the nauseous feeling away almost instantly.
+A personal favourite cruise hack of mine is to eat green apples when feeling seasick, they take that nauseous feeling away almost instantly.

 For more ways to treat seasickness, including things that you shouldn’t eat, read the following post: